3 min read

 A lot of information has been put forward about the correlation between deep-chested dog breeds and the incidence of a deadly condition known as bloat.
-Bloat, or gastric dilation-volvulus (GDV), is a life-threatening condition in which gas builds up in the dog's stomach to such a degree that the stomach flips on itself, causing both the entrance and exit of the stomach to become blocked off.
+Bloat, or gastric dilatation-volvulus (GDV), is a life-threatening condition in which gas builds up in the dog's stomach to such a degree that the stomach flips on itself, causing both the entrance and exit of the stomach to become blocked off.
 Gas and food can not pass through the digestive system, and circulation is quickly cut off to digestive organs.
-Symptoms such as retching (inability to vomit), pain, distention of abdomen, rapid heart rate, shock, and death can progress rapidly.
+Symptoms such as retching (inability to vomit), pain, distention of the abdomen, rapid heart rate, shock, and death can progress rapidly.
 Without emergency veterinary treatment, usually including surgery, to correct the condition, the condition is fatal.
-Even with emergency intervention, the death rate is extremely high, with up to half of GDV cases resulting in fatality.
+Even with emergency intervention, the death rate is extremely high, with up to half of gastric-dilatation volvulus cases resulting in fatality.

 But why are deep-chested dogs thought to be more susceptible to bloat, and what does ‘deep-chested’ even mean?
-For more on the correlation between this deadly condition and your dog's body structure, read on.
+For more on the correlation between this deadly disorder and your dog's body structure, read on.

-First, it is important to understand what exactly is meant and what is not meant by deep chestedness in your dog.
+First, it is important to understand what exactly is meant and what is not meant by deep-chestedness in your dog.
 The chest is the area between your dog's neck and abdomen, also referred to as the thoracic cavity.
 Dogs can have wide, round chests, known as a barrel-chested confirmation, and is NOT the same as deep-chested.
-Deep chestedness refers to the length of the chest from the back to the sternum, or bottom of the chest, and is usually associated with a proportionately narrower chest.
+Deep-chestedness refers to the length of the chest from the back to the sternum, or bottom of the chest, and is usually associated with a proportionately narrower chest.
 A deep-chested dog usually has a chest that extends to or below their elbows, making them proportionately deeper and narrower than normal or barrel-chested dogs.
-Deep chestedness is proportionate, and although many large breeds are represented, small and medium dog breeds can be deep-chested also.
+Deep-chestedness is proportionate, and although many large breeds are represented, small and medium dog breeds can be deep-chested also.

 ■ German Shepherds